ADBeta/TeFiEd/README.md

 `file.isOpen();`

 To get the string held at line n, call getLine(n).
 The first index is 1, this is
 done as it makes more sense in the context of a text editor.
-A request for n=0
+Request for line 0
-will simply return n=1 to avoid crashing or segfaults.
+will return a blank string.
 `file.getLine(size_t line);`

 TeFiEd has multiple output options, one option is to write the file to itself,